yoyoberenguer/MultiplayerGameEngine/README.md

 Run first Player1 followed shortly by Player2

-It is setup by default to run the game on the loopback, you can change that it with the following variables:
+It is setup by default to run on the loopback; you can change it with the following variables:

 ## Computer 1 (e.g 192.168.1.106)